hushkat/hushkat.gihub.io/_posts/2024-11-24-SheetsNlayers.md

 ---

 # SheetsNLayers1
+This was a 4-part series of challenges linked to each other.
+I will explain my approach on solving the challenge below as I captured the first to last flag in that series.

 ## Instructions
 What is flag 1?

 We are given a file to download which happened to be a zip file.
 ![TaskFile](/assets/images/PerfectRoot/SheetsNLayers/TaskFile.png)
 I went ahead to unzip the file and found a `SheetsNlayers.vhdx` file, this is a file format used for virtual hard disks.
 I then mounted the disk on my host machine to explore it further.